akx/lepo/README.md

 ## Usage

-Write the contract of the first version of your API in the [OpenAPI]() format (formerly know as Swagger).
+Write the contract of the first version of your API in the [OpenAPI format](https://github.com/OAI/OpenAPI-Specification).
 You'll end up with a YAML file popularly called `swagger.yml`.

 ```yaml
 swagger: "2.0"